Who is The Manic Botanic?

 I spent years dodging the gardening genes that clearly run in my family.
 I could barely tell a daisy from a dandelion once upon a time.
 Then one day I blinked, and suddenly I was knee-deep in compost, wrangling wheelbarrows like a pro.
 Twenty five years later, the garden’s taken over my life AND become a side-hustle…so much for my youthful resistance.

 Hi, I’m Kate.
 I live in North Canterbury, New Zealand, and I’m the slightly mud-splattered human behind The Manic Botanic.
-I’ve spent the last few years coaxing two acres of stubborn paddock into something that’s starting to resemble a garden.
+I’ve spent the last 13 years coaxing two acres of stubborn paddock into something that’s starting to resemble a garden.

 You might have seen me on Instagram, where I show you the good, the bad, and the “what the heck happened there?” moments.
 I’m not here for glossy magazine-perfect shots that pretend gardening is all champagne and roses.
-I show you the weeds, the fails, the triumphs….and how you can do it too.
+I show you the weeds, the fails, the triumphs… and how you can do it too.

 “There are no gardening mistakes, only experiments.”

 Gardening isn’t something you ever “finish” (trust me, I’ve tried).
 It’s a work-in-progress with as many surprises as weeds.
-So come hang out with a community of gardeners who like to keep it real….less perfection, more progress, plenty of dirt under the fingernails.
+So come hang out with a community of gardeners who like to keep it real… less perfection, more progress, plenty of dirt under the fingernails.

 “Gardening is cheaper than therapy… and you get tomatoes.”